FeLowe/dictionary-java/README.md

 ## Setup/Installation Requirements

-* Access the webpage
+* Access the webpage at https://fierce-badlands-21831.herokuapp.com/
+* Click on the "Add a new word" link
 * Type in a word;
+* Click on the "add word"
+* Click on  "view words"button
+* Click on the "word" you would like to add a definition
-* Click on the "create word!"button
+* Click on the "add a definition!" link
 * Type in the word's definition
-* Click on the "create definition!"button
+* Click on the "add a definition!" button
-* Click on "view all words" to view word list;
+* Click on "View words" to view your word list
-* Click on a word to view its definition;
+* Click on a word itself to view its definition
 * Click on "add another word" at anytime to add another word and its definition

 ## Known Bugs